lindakovacs/web_project_1/README.md

-#Web Project 1
+#Web Project 1 and Project 2

-The Sprint 1 - Practicum by Yandex training project.
+The Sprint 2 - Practicum by Yandex training project.

 A simple one-page website.